-MILESIGHT IP VIDEO SURVEILLANCE SOLUTION TO PROTECT LBN SINA HOSPITAL IN IRAN
+MILESIGHT IP VIDEO SURVEILLANCE SOLUTION TO PROTECT LBN SINA HOSPITAL

 To strengthen the management of the psychopaths for more security and safety of staff, doctors and the patients and enhance the service for patients, a new method of ensuring patients were well-observed and protected was required.
 After a number of internal assessments, Milesight video surveillance solution was chosed.